 - a.
 Diversity is the strength of Our Nation.
 The Navy benefits when we capitalize on the diverse experience, perspective, innovative spirit, background, and ideas in our ranks.
 Diversity is not founded on statistics, percentages, or quotas.
 Diversity is about achieving peak performance.
 Our Navy should draw upon the entire possible set of talents and backgrounds to maximize our warfighting capability, innovate to address new threats and challenges, and take advantage of emergent opportunities. - b.
 The Department of the Navy is dedicated to equality of treatment and opportunity for all personnel without regard to race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, or national origin.
 Discrimination on any of these bases is contrary to the Department's core values of honor, courage, and commitment.
-The

 Navy strives to maintain a professional working environment in which an individual's race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, or national origin will not limit his or her professional opportunities.
-Accordingly, within this board's charter to determine the officers who are "best and fully qualified" or "fully qualified," as applicable, you must ensure that officers of every race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, and national origin are given fair and equitable consideration.
+Accordingly, within this board's charter to determine the officers who are "best and fully qualified," or "fully qualified," as applicable, you must ensure that officers of every race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, and national origin are given fair and equitable consideration.

-- c.
+- Subj: ORDER CONVENING THE FY-23 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - c.
 Your evaluation of all officers must be fair and equitable.
 You should be particularly vigilant in your evaluation of records to take care that no officer's promotion opportunity is disadvantaged by service utilization policies or practices.
 You should evaluate each officer's potential to assume the responsibilities of the next higher grade, including his or her ability to successfully lead a diverse organization, the overriding factor being performance of assigned duties. - d.
 Impermissible Considerations.
-Promotion boards are prohibited from considering the following: - The marital status, civilian employment, religion, or volunteer service of an officer; - (2) Any information regarding an officer's spouse, including, but not limited to, civilian or military employment, education, race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, national origin, and volunteer service; - (3) An officer's previous decision to opt out of a promotion selection board; and - (4) An officer's previous participation in the Career Intermission Program. - e.
-The Navy has assigned some officers outside of traditional career development patterns, e.g., institutional instructors, diversity officers, recruiting, and equal opportunity billets.
+Promotion boards are prohibited from considering the following: - (1) The marital status, civilian employment, religion, or volunteer service of an officer; - (2) Any information regarding an officer's spouse, including, but not limited to, civilian or military employment, education, race, religion, color, sex (including pregnancy), gender, gender identity, sexual orientation, national origin, and volunteer service; - (3) An officer's previous decision to opt out of a promotion selection board; and - (4) An officer's previous participation in the Career Intermission Program. - The Navy has assigned some officers outside of traditional career development patterns, e.g., institutional instructors, diversity officers, recruiting, and equal opportunity billets.
 These assignments, though greatly beneficial to the Navy, may have foreclosed to the officers so assigned opportunities available to other officers.
 In addition, other utilization policies or practices, such as those based on statutory restrictions on the assignment of women, may have had an effect on career opportunities.
 Such assignment practices should not prejudice the selection of these men and women for promotion; to do so may deny the Navy the diversity of talent, background, and experience we should seek and which is necessary for sustained success in our changing world.
 Successful performance of duties assigned is the key in measuring an officer's potential for promotion; duty performed well by men and women affected by such utilization policies or practices should be given weight equal to duty performed well by an officer not affected by such policies or practices.